0x00009b/Boomer-BASIC/README.md

 Since this implementation of BoomerBASIC is effectively C++ running exclusively inside the main function, existing [C++ reserved keywords](https://www.w3schools.in/cplusplus-tutorial/keywords/) may not be redefined without generating an error.

-Also, any code that does not run outside of the main function in C++, will not run in BoomerBASIC.

 ## BoomerBASIC Example Snippets

 ### Print and input